Brussels on edge ahead of Cameron's EU speech

-BRUSSELS It's been called a tightrope walk, an attempt to thread a needle in the dark and like sailing between Scylla and Charybdis - anything but easy - for Britain's David Cameron to redefine his country's relationship with Europe.
+BRUSSELS It's been called a tightrope walk, an attempt to thread a needle in the dark and like sailing between Scylla and Charybdis.
+The classical allusion may be a stretch, but one way or the other, Britain's David Cameron faces a tough ask on Europe.

-In Brussels, diplomats confess to a mixture of apprehension and hopefulness; they don't expect Cameron to turn his back on Europe, but how firmly will he make the case for British involvement in the EU?
-And how much criticism will he have to heap on Brussels to placate a deeply sceptical electorate?
+In Brussels, diplomats confess to a mixture of apprehension and hopefulness - they don't expect Cameron to turn his back on Europe, but how firmly will he make the case for British involvement in the EU?
+And how much criticism will he have to heap on Brussels to placate a deeply skeptical electorate?

 Herman Van Rompuy, the president of the European Council, has said Cameron cannot "cherry-pick" the parts of EU policy he wants to sign up to, and Irish, French and other officials have warned Cameron that the EU is not an "a la carte menu".